johnhickok/CalStreetLookup/README.md

-<b>Loading OpenStreetMap streets (*.pbf) into PostgreSQL</b>
+<b>Using PostGIS to Create a Street Name Lookup Table</b>

 Mispelled street names are a major cause for geocoding errors.
 This script creates an up-to-date table you can use for looking up all the streets in a given ZIP Code, listed alphabetically.
-We can thank the contributors of <a href="https://wiki.openstreetmap.org">OpenS Street Map</a> and <a href="https://www.esri.com">Esri</a> for the data we're using.
+We can thank the contributors of <a href="https://wiki.openstreetmap.org">Open Street Map</a> and <a href="https://www.esri.com">Esri</a> for the data we're using.
 Note these steps are for streets covering California.
-It is assumed the user of these scripts is familiar with QGIS, GDAL, Python, and PostgreSQL/PostGIS.
+It is assumed the user of these scripts is familiar with QGIS, GDAL, Python, PostgreSQL, and PostGIS.

 Begin with downloading some data.